Create a Layered Kick Drum

 ~Full Kick Drum 1

-That sounds decent, but we feel there are a couple of more processes that could be applied for this kick drum to sound even better.
-We will take all three kick drum layers and add them to a new group track.
+That sounds decent, but we feel a couple more processes could be applied for this kick drum to sound even better.
+We will add all three kick drum layers to a new group track.
 In that way, it will be easier to control and process them.
 The first plugin that we are going to use is the master EQ.
 In this case, we have chosen a CurveEQ by Voxengo and cut some low and low-mid frequencies, which we feel are too resonant.

 ~Kick Drum - Processed With CurveEQ

-The next plugin which we are going to add in the kick drum group plugin chain is the Ozone 8 Exciter by Izotope.
-This plugin allows us to add some subtle distortion much needed to enrich the harmonic content of our kick drum.
-Some reasonable amount of “Retro” distortion in the low-mid frequency range is what makes the difference.
+The following plugin we will add to the kick drum group: Exciter by Izotope.
+This plugin allows us to add some subtle distortion needed to enrich our kick drum's harmonic content.
+Some reasonable amount of "Retro" distortion in the low-mid frequency range makes the difference.

 Here is how it sounds now.